Creating a Healthy Work Environment

-It doesn’t matter if you’re the owner of an office space or a nail salon, a restaurant or an optometry center, any type of work space or environment needs to be healthy for all of the people working with you.
+Creating a healthy work environment is vital for any business.
+It doesn’t matter if you’re the owner of an office space or a nail salon, a restaurant or an optometry center, any type of workspace or environment needs to be healthy for all of the people working with you.
 As I’m sure you know “a happy employee is a productive employee.”
 And why?
-Because when employees are enjoying and thriving in their workplace, than their productivity increases.
+Because when employees are enjoying and thriving in their workplace, their productivity increases.
 In fact, Business Performance states that “an employee’s workplace environment is a key determinant of the quality of their work and their level of productivity.
 How well the workplace engages an employee impacts their desire to learn skills and their level of motivation to perform.”

 You Set the Tone

-As the one in charge you not only set the tone but you also create the environment that those who work under you, work in.
+As the person in charge, you not only set the tone but you also create the environment that those who work under you, work in.
 This means considering the staff policy that your company has, and if it doesn’t have one, it needs one.
-This is the safest way to set rules and a standard that is meant to be met by all of your staff from entry level positions to team leaders.
-These rules also give your staff guidance when it comes to a range of issues, such as lateness, sick days, meetings, dress codes, and more.
-Keep in mind that since the work culture starts from the top, than you have to be mindful of your own behavior and how you’re setting an example for your staff.
+This is the safest way to set rules and standards that are meant to be met by all of your staff from entry-level positions to team leaders.
+These rules also give your staff guidance when it comes to a range of issues, such as tardiness, sick days, meetings, dress codes, and more.
+Keep in mind that since the work culture starts from the top, then you have to be mindful of your own behavior and how you’re setting an example for your staff.
 Consider how you communicate to your staff and around them as well as the energy that you bring into the workplace.

 Trust is a huge factor for any team member.
 They want to know that they can trust each other and the members of your company at the top.
 According to Forbes, one of the best ways to build trust is “by owning up to mistakes, showing compassion, making amends, and focusing on actions.”
 Failing to do so doesn’t show a trustworthy leader or boss and can actually turn off some of your employees.
 Trust is so important because it is earned not given, and if your staff constantly witnesses you making excuses for your actions or the actions of the company instead of owning up to the flaws and faults you’ll never be able to build that trust with your team.